srinivassivaratri/commitify/README.md

 3. Review the generated commit message:
    - Use it as is
-   - Edit it
+   - Edit it freely
-   - Cancel and write your own
+   - Write your own message from scratch

 ### How It Works